 Silicone Breast Implants Today

 Reaction around the country to the FDA’s decision to re-approve silicone breast implants has been positive.
 Silicone gel has always been held in high regard by patients and doctors for creating a soft, natural look and feel for enhanced breasts.

 Ironically, another advantage of the silicone gel material contributes to the main disadvantage of the implants.
 The cohesive silicone filling holds together if the shell should rupture, causing what the FDA terms a “silent rupture.”
 Though the material is not likely to migrate out of the breast, the FDA advocates women have periodic MRI tests to ensure their implants remain intact.

 Since FDA re-approval, silicone gel implants are available from Mentor and Allergan.
 The products come in a variety of shapes, sizes and profiles, giving you and I offer the choices you need to create the perfect breast for you.

 I am one of only a handful of plastic surgeons in the country who is studying the next generation of silicone gel devices.
 As a participant in this study, I have some options not available to other surgeons.
 For the right candidates, these advanced silicone gel implants can offer important durability advantages while still looking and feeling like natural breast tissue.

 Don’t feel dismayed by the wide range of implant choices available.
 I have the experience to help you decide which one is right for you.

 When making the choice between silicone or saline implants, be assured that comparable and excellent results can be obtained with either type of implant.
 The choice is determined by patient circumstances and physician consultation.

-If you live in Westchester, Manhattan, New York City or anywhere in the state of New York and are considering have a breast augmentation, please contact Dr. Scott E. Newman and his compassionate staff at Advanced Plastic Surgery in New York City to schedule your initial consultation.
+If you live in Westchester, Manhattan, New York City or anywhere in the state of New York and are considering have a breast augmentation, please contact Dr. Scott E. Newman and his compassionate staff at Newman Plastic Surgery in New York City to schedule your initial consultation.